basho/basho_docs/source/languages/en/riak/dev/using/search.md

   -d '{"schema": "_yz_default"}'
 ```

-Now, we can modify our `sets` bucket type to associate it that bucket
+Now, we can modify our `sets` bucket type to associate that bucket type
-type with our `hobbies` index:
+with our `hobbies` index:

 ```bash
 riak-admin bucket-type update sets '{"props":{"search_index":"hobbies"}}'